sanger/traction-ui/dpl-592-todo.md

     - set state.pools the previous way = new list

 - put something indicative of what the search button is for (pools) in run create

+- can save pools into wells when creating and editing a run

 ## refactoring and restructuring